hl7-be/childrecord/input/pagecontent/index.md

 The Implementation Guide defines:

-- A **Logical Model** of the Child Record: the conceptual structure outlining the data elements and sections of the report.
+- A **Logical Model** of the Child Report: the conceptual structure outlining the data elements and sections of the report.
 - A set of **FHIR Profiles** that constrain core resources (e.g., `Composition`, `Observation`, etc.) to meet regional requirements.
 - **Terminology bindings** and **value sets** used to ensure consistency across implementations.
 - **Example instances** demonstrating real-world scenarios.